skooter500/GE2-2018-2019/README.md

 ## Learning Outcomes
 - Learn how to use gizmos
-- Program a path following steering behaviour
+- Know how to program a path following steering behaviour
+- Know how to program a flee behaviour

 ### Part 1 - Seek & Arrive